canonical/microceph/docs/tutorial/get-started.rst

     Services: mds, mgr, mon, osd
     Disks: 3

-Congratulations!
 You have successfully deployed a Ceph cluster on a single node.
 Remember that we had three services running upon bootstrapping the cluster.
 Note that we now have four services running, including a new ``osd`` service.

 Enable RGW
 ----------